 What Age Should a Child Start Mowing the Lawn?

-The American Academy of Pediatrics recommends children should be at least 12 years old to operate a walk behind push mower.
+The American Academy of Pediatrics recommends children should be at least 12 years old to operate a walk-behind push mower.
 The organization recommends children be at least 16 years old to operate a riding mower.

 The ages provided are a guideline.
 As parents, you know the maturity of your child and when he or she is ready to operate equipment while maintaining safety.

-A child must be able to follow rules, safety procedures and be able to physically operate the mower.
+A child must be able to follow rules, and safety procedures and be able to physically operate the mower.
 Some parents may feel their child is not ready to mow at these recommended ages.
 That’s okay.